MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_StartTrace.md

 ## Description

-Collects ETW Events (TODO: LINK) from the codeless attach runtime.
+Collects [ETW Events](https://docs.microsoft.com/windows/desktop/etw/event-tracing-portal) from the codeless attach runtime.
-This is an alternative to running PerfView (TODO: LINK?).
+This is an alternative to running [PerfView](https://github.com/microsoft/perfview).

 This cmdlet will run until it reaches the timeout duration (default 5 minutes) or is stopped manually (Ctrl + C).
-As long as this script is running it will collect events.
+As long as this cmdlet is running it will collect events and print the current time every 5 seconds to indicate that it is still running.

-Collected events will be saved to an ETL file, which can be opened by PerfView for further investigation.
+Collected events will be printed to the console in real-time and saved to an ETL file.
+The output ETL file can be opened by [PerfView](https://github.com/microsoft/perfview) for further investigation.
-This cmdlet will print the current time every 5 seconds to indicate that it is still running.
-Events will be printed to the console in real-time.

 > [!IMPORTANT]
 > This cmdlet requires a PowerShell session with Admin permissions.